Where: Zimanga Private Game Reserve, South Africa

 - The Scavengers Hill is situated on a hill looking over a valley and beautiful mountain backdrop, and the action can be fierce as up to 5 species of vultures, alongside other scavengers, compete for food.
-Please note that the vulture hide is only available should a carcass be obtained.

 Planning and building hides of this caliber is an exhaustive process.
 First a location is selected from an extensive short list before a test box is installed and used for several months allowing the design and positioning to be adjusted, often by the tiniest degree, to ensure that the lighting, focal lengths, backgrounds and animal behavior all fall in to place so that the photographers produce images of startling quality and originality.

 Each of the hides is designed for its potential subject whether it is a large mammal like a giraffe or elephant or the smallest of birds like waxbills and twinspots.
 The photographers are invisible to their subjects behind specially imported one-way glass so as not to startle the subject with any movements or sounds.

 Photographers are seated on comfortable executive-style chairs, which glide effortlessly and quietly on across the wood laminate flooring.
 A solar-powered air conditioning unit situated in the roof of the hide controls the temperature and humidity within.
 The hides are spacious and soundproofed with carpet on the walls to muffle the sound.
 The carpets themselves are inlaid with a fine silver thread to eliminate mildew growth in such close proximity to a water source.

 The hides allow photographers a non-intrusive method of wildlife photography and although the subjects are free-roaming, and hence no sighting is guaranteed, the hides tip the balance heavily in favor of the photographer to get that amazing shot.